SlinToWin/EasyTimer/README.md

 ## Usage

-You can easily schedule three types of timers (repeating, repeating with delay, and delay)
+You can easily schedule three types of timers (repeating, repeating with delay, and delay) - Each of these will return a new NSTimer instance

 Schedule a timer that will repeat and call block immediately
 ```swift